 The main and also innovative activity of this two-year project in 2006-2008 was to make a scientifically sound estimation of the total bear population size by using DNA extracted from bear scats and individual recognition of each bear.
 When the total population size is known, implementation of the management plan can be carried out further.
 Traditionally bear managers count the animals at feeding sites.
 This method tends to be biased but the genetic method and standardization of hunters’ counts allows for the calibration of traditional methods and the continuous insight into the population trend.

-The project was financed by the Dutch Ministry of Agriculture under the BBI-Matra program and is now finished.
-There is an accurate estimate on the number of wild bears in Croatia.
-From DNA-analysis it was concluded that there are between 700 and 1,000 bears living in Croatia.
+The project was financed by the Dutch Ministry of Agriculture under the BBI-Matra program.
+There was an accurate estimate on the number of wild bears in Croatia; from DNA-analysis it was concluded that there were between 700 and 1,000 bears living in Croatia (at that time).
 The public attitude towards bears was measured by means of questionnaires.